Sakthe-Balan/GoMongoDB/README.md

 When performing CRUD (Create, Read, Update, Delete) operations, you specify both the collection and the resource.
 This allows for efficient management and retrieval of data within GoMongoDB.

+# Instructions to Use Dashboard

+To interact with the database through the dashboard, follow these steps:

+1. **Navigate to the dashboard directory in your terminal.**

+2. **Put your Streamlit UI file (let's call it `ui.py`) in this directory.**

+3. **Run the Streamlit app using the following command:**

+        streamlit run ui.py

+This command will start the Streamlit server and launch your dashboard UI in a web browser.
+You can then use the dashboard to interact with the database, perform CRUD operations, and visualize data as needed.

 Endpoints